Anthony Accetturo: New Jersey crew

 In 1970, Accetturo moved to Florida to avoid an investigation of his gambling operations in Newark.
 Another reason for his move was that South Florida was open to all the crime families for exploitation.
 In the early 1970s, Abate went into semi-retirement, and Lucchese boss Anthony "Tony Ducks" Corallo put Accetturo in charge of the entire Lucchese operation in New Jersey.
-The membership books of the Mafia had been closed since 1957, so Accetturo wasn't an official member yet.
+The membership books of the Mafia had been closed since 1957, which meant that Accetturo was not an official member yet.
 This made his promotion even more remarkable, since Corallo chose him over several made men who had previously been his superiors.
-Nonetheless, in the eyes of Corallo, Abate and the family leadership, Accetturo represented the Mafia ideal: loyal, trustworthy and a good earner.
+Nonetheless, in the eyes of Corallo, Abate, and the family leadership, Accetturo represented the Mafia ideal: loyal, trustworthy, and a good earner.
 During his absence, Accetturo designated his lieutenant, Michael "Mad Dog" Taccetta of Florham Park, to run the day-to-day operations of the crew.

-In 1976, with Abate as his sponsor, Accetturo finally became a made man in the Lucchese crime family along with the Taccetta brothers, Michael and Martin.
-Accetturo described getting inducted into the family as "the greatest honor of my life" at the time.
-He recalled that his ceremony was somewhat less elaborate than was normally the case for someone who was due to become "a friend of ours."
-Although the ceremony—spilling a drop of blood on a picture of a saint and burning it—was ostensibly secret, its broad lines were very well known in the Italian-American community.
-Accetturo was thus surprised when Corallo simply told him to burn a picture of a saint and swear not to betray the Lucchese family.
+In 1976, with Abate as his sponsor, Accetturo finally became a made man in the Lucchese crime family, along with the Taccetta brothers, Michael and Martin.
+Accetturo described getting inducted into the family as “the greatest honor of [his] life” at the time.
+He recalled that his ceremony was somewhat less elaborate than was normally the case for someone who was due to become “a friend of ours.”
+Although the ceremony—spilling a drop of blood on a picture of a saint, and burning it—was ostensibly secret, its broad lines were very well known in the Italian-American community.
+Accetturo was thus surprised when Corallo simply told him to burn a picture of a saint, and swear not to betray the Lucchese family.
 He later found out that the top leadership of the family thought so highly of him that they felt they could dispense with the usual formalities.
 Accetturo would finally become the official boss of the Jersey Crew by 1979 when Abate retired.

 In February 1973, Accetturo was indicted for loansharking and extortion.
-He was eventually arrested in Miami with his bail set at $10,000.
-In 1976, the State of New Jersey tried to extradite Accetturo from Florida, however he fended off the order due to poor health.
+He was eventually arrested in Miami, with his bail set at $10,000.
+In 1976, the State of New Jersey tried to extradite Accetturo from Florida, however, he fended off the order due to poor health.
 Based in Hollywood, Florida, Accetturo would continue to elude federal authorities while remaining involved in Lucchese interests in New Jersey.
-In 1980, the murder of Philadelphia crime family boss Angelo "The Gentle Don" Bruno, created a power vacuum in that family, with rivals Philip Testa and Nicodemo Scarfo fighting for control.
+In 1980, the murder of Philadelphia crime family boss Angelo "The Gentle Don" Bruno created a power vacuum in that family, with rivals Philip Testa and Nicodemo Scarfo fighting for control.